Can You Switch Car Insurance Too Often? What Insurers Won't Tell You

 • A pattern of unpaid premiums or mid-term cancellations

 The most important factor isn't how often you've switched — it's whether you maintained continuous coverage throughout.
 Drivers who maintain uninterrupted coverage across carriers are viewed as low-risk regardless of how many times they've switched.
-On the other hand, even a 30-day lapse in coverage can raise your premiums by 8–35% and flag you as higher risk.
+On the other hand, a coverage lapse can raise your premiums significantly — with at-fault accidents and credit-based risks compounding the impact further.

 Coverage Gap Warning